dk-liang/dk-liang.github.io/_pages/about.md

 News
 ======
+03 / 2022:   We released the first comprehensive public African text dataset.
 10 / 2021:   I'm awarded **National Scholarship**
 10 / 2021:   One paper on crowd counting and localization  is accepted by **IJCV**
 09 / 2021:   We win 1st place in VisDrone2021 challenge on the crowd counting track.